Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging

 It is likely that we will have available auxiliary information concerning the true location of the structure of interest.
 Toward this end, we suppose that,

 where $\B{c}_{v} \in \mathbb{R}^J$ is a vector of covariates pertaining to voxel $v$, $\B{\delta}$ is the corresponding vector of regression coefficients, and $g: (0,1) \rightarrow \mathbb{R}$ is a one-to-one and differentiable link function.
 We assume any dependence between inclusion indicators is completely explained by the covariate information; i.e., $T_v \perp T_{v^\prime} \mid \B{\delta}, ~v \neq v^\prime$.
-In Sections \ref{sec:Simulation} and \ref{sec:Application}, we use signed distance label maps and either normalized image intensity or tissue class segmentations as covariate information for $\B{c}_v$.
-In Subsection \ref{sub:priors}, we discuss an approach for eliciting a prior distribution on $\B{\delta}$.
+In Sections \ref{sec:Simulation} and \ref{sec:Application}, we demonstrate the use of signed distance label maps and either normalized image intensity or tissue class segmentations as covariate information for $\B{c}_v$.
+In Subsection \ref{sub:priors}, we discuss prior elicitation for $\B{\delta}$.

 The model is completed with prior distributions on the regression coefficients and precision parameters in \eqref{eqn:Sens}, \eqref{eqn:CARmods}, and \eqref{eqn:TruStats}.
 We take conventional Gaussian and Gamma priors for these parameters, since they are sufficiently flexible with appropriate specification of the corresponding hyperparameters.
 Thus, we assume